Contents and objectives

 Looking back at the history that led to the discovery of Bitcoin is essential to fully understanding its specific characteristics, from the concept of decentralization to that of blocks, validator nodes, and miners, to the applications of asymmetric cryptography within the protocol and its impact on the concept of immutability.
 The course aims to clarify key concepts, highlighting their specific features, applications, and potential developments, as well as debunking some false myths that, in any case, represent an increasingly weak narrative

-1. What is a Cryptocurrency?
+1. What is a cryptocurrency?

-2. Decentralization
+3. Decentralization

 6. Consensus Mechanisms in the Blockchain

-7. Public_ Private and Hybrid Blockchain
+7. Public, Private and Hybrid Blockchain

-8. Governance of the Blockchain
+8. Blockchain governance

 9. Route Bitcoin Talk_Basic concepts

-3. Birth of Bitcoin
+3. The birth of Bitcoin

-4. Birth of Ethereum
+4. The birth of Ethereum

-5. The ICO Bubble
+5. The ICO bubble

 6. Megatrends